Masada: Yigael Yadin expedition

 Masada was extensively excavated between 1963 and 1965 by an expedition led by Israeli archaeologist and former military Chief-of-Staff Yigael Yadin.

-Due to the remoteness from human habitation and its arid environment, the site remained largely untouched by humans or nature for two millennia.
+Due to the remoteness from human habitation and its arid environment, the site remained largely untouched for two millennia.

 Many of the ancient buildings have been restored from their remains, as have the wall paintings of Herod's two main palaces, and the Roman-style bathhouses that he built.
 The synagogue, storehouses, and houses of the Jewish rebels have also been identified and restored.

 Water cisterns two-thirds of the way up the cliff drain the nearby wadis by an elaborate system of channels, which explains how the rebels managed to conserve enough water for such a long time.

 The Roman attack ramp still stands on the western side and can be climbed on foot.
 The meter-high circumvallation wall that the Romans built around Masada can be seen, together with eight Roman siege camps just outside this wall.
 The Roman siege installations as a whole, especially the attack ramp, are the best preserved of their kind, and the reason for declaring Masada a UNESCO World Heritage site.

-Due to the great interest shown by the public, Yadin published a book in 1966 for the general public, "מצדה" ("Masada").
+Yadin published a book in 1966 for the general public, "מצדה" ("Masada").